You can listen to the article.

 Could it be that the shared psychology of the right to bear arms for self-defence against tyranny is involved?
 Does that right to self-defence against tyranny extend to all forms of assault, at least in the minds of some people?
 Could people who commit mass killings be exercising their right to self-defence against perceived or actual emotional or psychological assault or tyranny?

 While around 70 million Americans have had criminal arrests, prior criminality seems to play a limited role in mass killings.
 As an interesting aside, as many Americans have a criminal past as have college degrees.
-By the age of 23 years one in three Americans will have been arrested.
-One in three Americans do not commit mass killings.
-The vast majority of mass killers have, to that point, been law abiding citizens.
+By the age of 23 years, one in three Americans will have been arrested.
+1 in 3 Americans does not commit mass killings.
+The vast majority of mass killers have, to that point, been law-abiding citizens.

 With ‘mad’ and ‘bad’ ruled out, in the majority of cases, what of ‘sad’ as an explanation for mass shootings?